FiloSottile/sunlight/README.md

 Secret is the path to a file containing a secret seed from which the log's private keys are derived.
 This is the most important secret of the log!

-To generate a new seed, run
+To generate a new secret, run

 ```
 sunlight-keygen -f example2025h2.seed.bin